AddressAvenida Santos Dumont 7771

 Exterior Finish:Branco Ceara granite

-The Fortaleza Brazil Temple will be the seventh temple built in Brazil.
+The Fortaleza Brazil Temple was the seventh temple built in the country of Brazil and the first built in the state of Ceará.

 The Fortaleza Brazil Temple was the first temple dedicated outside of the United States by an apostle native to that country.